wuegaki/wuegaki.github.io/teaching.md

 	- Takanobu Nakamura (Topic: Semantics of distributivity in Japanese; co-supervised with Rob Truswell and Bryan Pickel)
 	- Thomas Stephen (Topic: Compositional semantics of clausal complementation; co-supervised with Rob Truswell and Bryan Pickel)
 	- Esther Lam (Topic: On classifiers in Nung; co-supervised with Nik Gisborne and Bert Remijsen)
-- I have (co-)supervised more than 20 Undergraduate and Master-level dissertation at Leiden and Edinburgh.
+- I have (co-)supervised more than 20 Undergraduate and Master-level dissertations at Leiden and Edinburgh.